plarivee/get_pyflights/README.md

 # get_pyflights
 python version of the perl get_flights

+It gets the flights from flightware.
+It's easier to scrape than fr24 when using free version.

 ```
 python get_flights.py -h
 usage: get_flights.py [-h] [--all] [--airports AIRPORTS [AIRPORTS ...]]